Mingzhe-Han/FedCIA/README.md

 # FedCIA
-This repository is for the paper:
+This repository is for the paper FedCIA: Federated Collaborative Information Aggregation for Privacy-Preserving Recommendation.

+The paper has been accepted in SIGIR 2025.

 ## Running
 A `log` file is needed in our file directory.